Get a free, no obligation personal loan quote with rates as low as 9.90%

 Most provinces and territories have now cancelled their fitness tax credits and children’s art amounts.
 Currently, there are only three exceptions in Canada:

-• Quebec – Eligible Quebec residents are allowed to claim the Tax Credit For Children’s Activity, which gives the receiver up to $500 in related fees paid per child, with an additional $500 for each child suffering from a disability or infirmity.
+• Quebec – Eligible Quebec residents are allowed to claim the Tax Credit For Children’s Activities, which allows parents to claim up to $500 in related fees paid per child.

 • Manitoba – The Manitoba fitness amount covers up to $500 in eligible fees per family member.
 The children’s art amount pays up to $500 in fees for children under 16 who are enrolled in an art program, with an extra $500 for disabled children.